blueice085/blueice085/README.md

-- 👋 Hi, I’m @blueice085
+- 👋 Hi, I’m @blueice085.
-- 👀 I’m interested in Technologies...
+- 👀 I’m interested in Technologies.
-- 🌱 I’m currently learning Asp.Net Core...
+- 🌱 I’m currently learning ASP.NET Core.

 <!---
 blueice085/blueice085 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.